Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1-A4zqHdNKA.md

 # [June 8th, 2020 Livestream](../2020-06-08.md)
 ## Q&A: Will we have other maps?
 https://www.youtube.com/watch?v=1-A4zqHdNKA
-This question was possibly duplicated with a more recent answer: [September 6th, 2022 Livestream Q&A: Add more Maps in DLC form?](./yt-A4FfpjBDpaw.md) [https://www.youtube.com/watch?v=A4FfpjBDpaw](https://www.youtube.com/watch?v=A4FfpjBDpaw)
+This question was possibly duplicated with a more recent answer: [November 1st, 2022 Livestream Q&A: Add more Maps in future?](./yt-bIbXx0QfIbc.md) [https://www.youtube.com/watch?v=bIbXx0QfIbc](https://www.youtube.com/watch?v=bIbXx0QfIbc)

 ### Topics